 This is the more common variety of the 1864 Indian Head penny.
 Therefore, it sells at a lower price than the variety with the "L" on the ribbon next to the last tail feather.

 1864 Indian Head Penny: "L" on Ribbon

-Later in 1864 an "L" was added to the ribbon and this resulted in another variety of the 1864 Indian Head penny.
+Later in 1864, an "L" was added to the ribbon, resulting in another variety of the 1864 Indian Head penny.
 The small "L" is located on the ribbon behind the neck where the headband meets the curls of hair.
-This "L" is the designer's (James B. Longacre) last initial.
-You can also look at the tip of the bust which is more pointed on this variety than the variety without the "L" on the ribbon.
+This "L" is designer James B. Longacre's last initial.
+You can also look at the tip of the bust, which is more pointed on this variety than the variety without the "L" on the ribbon.

-This variety of the 1864 Indian Head Penny normally sells for... almost 4 times as much as the common Indian head penny without the "L" on the ribbon.
-Pay close attention to fakes and forgeries that may be out there.
-When buying higher quality coins, make sure you buy from a reputable coin dealer and that they have been certified by a third party grading service.
+This variety of the 1864 Indian Head penny normally sells for almost 4 times as much as the one without the "L" on the ribbon.
+However, beware of alterations on well-circulated coins.
+The positioning of the "L" in the design allows it to wear down before the rest of the design elements.
+Pay close attention can be on the lookout for fakes and forgeries that may be out there.
+When buying higher quality coins, make sure you buy from a reputable coin dealer and that they have been certified by a third-party grading service.

 04 of 12